jurjukn/balance_service/README.md

 # balance_service

-Sorry for having so few unit tests.
+Sorry for having so few and poor unit tests.
 Ran out of time.

 Run:
 Open Intellij, install dependencies and run Spring Boot project.